Tornadoes of 2015: December

-There were 93 tornadoes reported in the United States in December, of which 83 were confirmed.

-December 12
+December 12 (United States)

 A localized outbreak of eight tornadoes impacted parts of Oklahoma and Texas on December 12.
 This included three EF2 tornadoes caused considerable damage in Texas, the first of which struck the town of Lindale and damaged roughly 50 homes.
 Another EF2 caused major damage to large industrial buildings and RVs near Willis, while a third damaged or destroyed homes and mobile homes near the towns of Pickton and Saltillo, injuring two.
 Three people were also injured by an EF2 tornado that damaged 16 homes and destroyed 4 mobile homes near Valliant, Oklahoma.

 December 16 (Australia)

 A rain-wrapped high-end EF2 tornado spawned by a violent supercell hit parts of southern Sydney, New South Wales around 10:30am AEST.
 The suburb of Kurnell was hardest hit, with a confirmed wind gust of 213 km/h (132 mph) associated with the tornado.
 Numerous houses were partially destroyed, a major shopping center and desalination plant were also damaged, whilst many trees were snapped and boats and trucks were reportedly flipped.
 Tennis ball sized hail and flash flooding with rainfall up to 144 mm in an hour was also recorded from the same storm system, with damage reported across the Greater Sydney Area and the Illawarra.